WouterJanson/evidos.github.io/forms/configuration.md

 product: Forms
 ---

 Evidos forms has a native integration with [Evidos Signhost](/signhost) the signing API of Evidos.
 After the user filled all the information the signing transaction including the PDF(s) to be signed are created.

 ## Mapping formfields to sign API

 The creation of the PDF is based on a template.
-Within the project the PDF template is mapped to the formfields.
+Within the project, the PDF template is mapped to the formfields.

 The formfield are included in the postback/GET using the Context property, a valid json object containing the name and input of the formfield.
 This also includes hidden fields for additional background validations.

 See Evidos Signhost get for an example of the result.
 In the json the Context property could look like:
 ```json